emreyurttas/emredev/docs/cmd-xpert/quick-start.md

 ## About

-**Cmd Xpert** entity takes care of the small operations on the project for you.
+**Timer ASset** entity takes care of the small operations on the project for you.
 It is built to save time and evolves with feedback..

 ## Prerequisites